eyalav12/otp/README.md

 - npm (Node package manager)
 - MongoDB
 - An email account for sending OTPs (e.g., Ethereal for testing)
+- API key for WeatherAPI

 ## Technologies Used
 - Backend: Node.js, Express, Mongoose
 - Frontend: React, CSS Modules
 - Email: Nodemailer, Ethereal (for testing)
 - Database: MongoDB

+## External API
+This project uses WeatherAPI to generate OTPs.
+The current temperature of randomly selected cities is used as a basis for generating OTPs.
+You need to sign up and get an API key from WeatherAPI to use it in this project.

+## Tests
+Tests
+This project includes basic tests for the backend API routes using Jest and Supertest.
+These tests cover OTP generation and validation functionality to ensure the backend operates correctly.